Energy partitioning in electrostatic discharge with variable series load resistor: Theory

 This scaling relationship was specifically derived under the assumption of small victim load ($\Rv < 1$~\Ohm). \Eqref{eqn-etaRW} thus provides a direct method for predicting the maximum energy transfer to a series resistance in such low-resistance scenarios.
 We also observed that $\etaV$, and thus also $\etaRW$, remained largely independent of gap lengths exceeding 1~mm.

-Here, we extend these results to arbitrary values of $\Rv$. \figref{fig-theory-Eta_RW} illustrates $\etaRW$ for various victim loads, assuming a constant $a_R$.
+Here, Eq.~\eqref{eqn-EtaV_in_Rv_Rsfmin} is an extension of the previous results to arbitrary values of $\Rv$. \figref{fig:7} illustrates $\etaRW$ for various victim loads, assuming a constant $a_R$.
 The trend indicates that $\etaRW$ deviates from a constant value when the victim load exceeds 1~\Ohm.
 Referring to our approximate form for $\etaV$, \Eqref{eqn:approx-etaV}, we can see that when this deviation occurs, it is not safe to assume that $\Rv <<\Rsfmin$.
 In the opposite limit of a large victim load, we find $\etaV \approx 1-\sqrt{2 \Rsfmin/\Rv}$.
 At very large $\Rv$, nearly all the initial energy is expected to be absorbed by the victim load, resulting in minimal energy delivered to the discharge event itself.

-The Rompe-Weizel constant, $a_R$, is treated as an empirical fitting parameter, used during post-processing to align \Eqref{eqn-EtaV_in_Rv_Rsfmin} with experimental data.
+The Rompe-Weizel constant, $a_R$, is treated as an empirical fitting parameter, used during post-processing to fit \Eqref{eqn-EtaV_in_Rv_Rsfmin} with the experimental data.
 The derived $a_R$ values contribute to a refined understanding of the discharge process and can enhance the accuracy of our simplified ESD models.